nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 a transfer transaction (see [`update_operators`](#update_operators)).

-If the address that initiates a transfer operation is neither a token owner nor one of the permitted operators, the transaction MUST fail with error mnemonic `"NOT_OPERATOR"`.
+If the address that initiates a transfer operation is neither a token owner nor one of the permitted operators, the transaction MUST fail with the error mnemonic `"NOT_OPERATOR"`.
 If at least one of the `transfer`s in the batch is not permitted, the whole transaction MUST fail.